 That said, the test also doesn’t take into consideration all the features Kinsta offers to really rev up loading speeds.
 When comparing basic plans, we noticed there were a couple of speed-related features that Kinsta had, that SiteGround lacked:

 Also, Kinsta offers users a choice of 29 data centres, vs SiteGround’s 5 centres across 3 continents.

 It’s a tough call.
 However, at the end of the day, we need to remember that SiteGround vs. Kinsta is not a case of comparing apple to apple.

-Siteground is a very solid value proposition, even at a shared host level.
-As per our in-depth review here, SiteGround is still our personal favourite not only for its speed, but for excellent technical support, security and unlimited email accounts and DBs.
+SiteGround is a very solid value proposition, even at a shared host level.
+As per our in-depth review here, we recommend SiteGround not only for its speed, but also for excellent technical support, security and unlimited email accounts and DBs.